Visit Investors & Advisors Site | Support |

 Exxon’s Sustainable Growth Story: Doubling Share Value Amid Energy Transition

 Exxon’s business hasn’t suffered during its sustainability journey.
-It trades at around $115 a share and its balance sheet is as strong as ever as the company approaches a net cash position.
-It sustains its franchise with a deep reserve base.
-The portfolio of assets, which we soured upon in 2016, has improved with new investments in Guyana, the Permian Basin and liquified natural gas.
+When we reinitiated with the company in 2021, we bought Exxon for $50 a share.
+At the end of 2024, it traded at around $107 a share.
+Its balance sheet is as strong as ever as the company approaches a net cash position.
+It is sustaining its franchise with a deep reserve base, and its portfolio of assets, which we soured upon in 2016, has improved with new investments in Guyana, the Permian Basin and liquified natural gas.

 To us, Exxon is a rich example of why we believe Global Value Transition’s approach works:

-• We invest in companies overlooked by the market for their progress toward sustainability.
+• We invest in companies whose progress toward sustainability has been overlooked by the market.

-• We actively engage with management teams to ensure that companies we invest in continue their sustainability journeys.
+• We actively engage with management teams to ensure the companies we invest in continue their sustainability journeys.

 • We can escalate our engagement to reorient companies toward the targets we set for them in our KPIs.